WinVector/vtreat/extras/MonotoneCoder.md

 Conclusion
 ----------

 And we see the adjusted prediction is pretty good, even with the nested model bias issue.
 In fact even though it shows sings of over-fit on the testing set, it outperforms the original links score in recovering the (unobserved) original concept.
+This is because the inductive bias we introduced (monotone solution) was something true for the concept (the mapping of link scores to probabilities) but not a property of the noise model; so the transform prefers signal.